FlexMeasures/flexmeasures/documentation/dev/auth.rst

 Account roles
 ---------------

-One means for this is to define custom account roles.
+Another way to implement custom authorization is to define custom account roles.
 E.g. if several services run on one FlexMeasures server, each service could define a "MyService-subscriber" account role.

 To make sure that only users of such accounts can use the endpoints: